JUMPSTONIK/JUMPSTONIK/README.md

 - [Masket-input](https://jumpstonik-masket-input-visa-form.netlify.app/)(VISA Form)
 - [TODO App](https://jumpstonik-todo.netlify.app/)

 I still have more project that I'll be adding soon as a Pokedex, a URL shortener, a Chat(like a whatsapp clone), a Instagram clone.
-Some of these apps needs some thing to fix, add more features or be deployed.
+Some of these apps needs some thing to be fixed, add more features or be deployed.
 I still have one private project, that I can show now, but as soon as I get the permissions I'll make it public.

 ## What am I working now?
 Now I'm working to learn or improve in some technologies.
 Most of them I have learned how to used them before, but I want to get a deeper knowledge too. some of those technologies are: